 “We rely a lot on the data consistency features and introspective searches for looking up performance data and diagnosing problems.
 I've built a couple of medium scale (tens of millions of records) services for event tracking and search using PostgresSQL before.
 At that scale it's still surprisingly fast, even for things like full-text search,” said Arrel who’s at the helm of the engineering.

 Arrel also loves Redis because of its versatility, ease of setup and low maintainability.
-It's a blazingly fast, in-memory key/value store; perfect for One Preschool's needs.
+It's a blazingly fast, in-memory key/value store; perfect for Wonderschool's needs.
 On Compose's platform, Redis is pre-tuned for high availability and comes with additional security features.

-At One Preschool they use Redis for message queueing, but also use it for locking and caching of webhook data to know when to refresh or reset a connection.
+At Wonderschool they use Redis for message queueing, but also use it for locking and caching of webhook data to know when to refresh or reset a connection.

 Talking about managing databases in his long career, Arrel had a strong opinion.
 “I hate anything database-related with the word "patch" in it.
 I love that Compose keeps the database up to date, makes it super easy to upgrade versions, and scales for us automatically.”

 All the passion and hard work are paying off.
-Only at its second year, One Preschool has already spans 11 schools with more on the way.
+Only at its second year, Wonderschool has already spanned 11 schools with more on the way.

-To learn more about One Preschool and their platform, visit http://onepreschool.com.
+To learn more about Wonderschool and their platform, visit https://wonderschool.com.

 If you have any feedback about this or any other Compose article, drop the Compose Articles team a line at email@example.com.
 We're happy to hear from you.